matheplica/AxiStrip/README.md

 # AxiStrip
-Processing tool to draw comix strip with AxiDraw
+Processing tool to draw comix strip with AxiDraw [AxiStrip on Vimeo](https://vimeo.com/matheplica/axistrip)

 ## How to use